thepirat000/Audit.NET/src/Audit.NET.NLog/README.md

 ```

 ## Settings
-- `Logger` Indicates the NLog [ILogger](https://github.com/nlog/nlog/wiki/Tutorial) logger instance to use.
+- `Logger`: Indicates the NLog [ILogger](https://github.com/nlog/nlog/wiki/Tutorial) logger instance to use.
 Default is obtained by using the audit event type `LogManager.GetLogger(auditEvent.GetType())`.
-- `LogLevel` Indicates the log level to use (debug, info, warn, error or fatal).
+- `LogLevel`: Indicates the log level to use (debug, info, warn, error or fatal).
 Default is _Info_ unless there is an exception, in which case it logs as _Error_.
-- `Message` Indicates the textual message to log.
+- `Message`: Indicates the textual message to log.
 Default is the AuditEvent JSON including the EventId as a custom field.